Can a social media influencer make it big?

 So, what realistic solutions are there?

 First, continue to do everything you can to build up a following on your social media accounts.
 Second, don’t publish any content on those accounts that you have not created or don’t have written permission to use, which should eliminate the copyright infringement claims.
 Third, always try to entice followers to head over to your site and sign up for the email list.
 Email lists may be considered old school marketing by some, but they are lucrative.
 Just as important, you will control that list.
-Your email list is not impacted if Instagram, Facebook, or YouTube close your accounts.
+Instagram, Facebook, or YouTube can’t imperil your email list by closing your accounts.
 You can still email the list to produce revenues.

 Social media represents a tremendous opportunity to build a personal or company brand.
-Just make sure you are cognizant of the risks associated with these platforms.
+Just make sure you are mindful of the risks associated with these platforms.
 Always keep the issue of “control” in mind.
-Make a strong effort to move followers from platforms you do not control [social media accounts] to platforms you do [your email list].
+Make a strong effort to move followers from platforms you do not control [social media accounts] to platforms you do [your email list] to maximize and stabilize the benefits of being a social media influencer.

 To your success,